rickykoter/CS1632_Deliverables/Deliverable3/README.md

 		Then the user will be shown a preview containing the text they entered into the comment box.

 	testCommentOnCommentPreview():
-		Given that a user has selected to reply to a comment in "[POST]Anchor" post And the user has entered text into the subsequent reply comment box, When the user clicks on the preview button for that reply comment, Then the user will be shown a preview containing the text they entered into the reply comment box.
+		Given that a user has selected to reply to a comment, "[COMMENT]Anchor", in "[POST]Anchor" post And the user has entered text into the subsequent reply comment box, When the user clicks on the preview button for that reply comment, Then the user will be shown a preview containing the text they entered into the reply comment box.

 	testCommentOnCommentCancel():
-		Given the user has entered text into a reply comment box for the "[Anchor]Comment" comment And is viewing a preview of the reply,
+		Given the user has entered text into a reply comment box for the "[COMMENT]Anchor" comment And is viewing a preview of the reply,
 		When the user clicks on the cancel button for that reply comment, Then the user will be no longer see the preview or editable reply comment box.